AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

 ### Recall messages

 After sending a message, you can recall it using the `recallMessage` method.
-The default time limit for recalling a message is 2 minutes after this message is sent.
-To custom this time limit, contact sales@agora.io.
+The default time limit for recalling a message is two minutes after the message.
+To customize this time limit, contact sales@agora.io.

 Refer to the following code sample to recall a message: